API-Labels/etiketo/spec.md

 In an Etiketo document, the `labels` member is an object that contains all the value labels as members.
 Each member in the `labels` object constitutes an API value label.
 Value labels are either strings or sets of strings.

-Any member of the `labels` object where the member value is neither a string nor a set of strings MUST be ignored and does not constitute an API value label.
+Any member of the `labels` object where the member value is neither a string nor an array of strings MUST be ignored and does not constitute an API value label.

+Each member representing a value label consists of a name and a value.
+The name represents the name of the API value label.
+The value (which is a string or an array of strings) represents the value of the API value label.

 ### Types of Value Labels

+Value label names can either be simple strings, in which case they represent registered label value types, or URIs, in which case they represent extension label value types.
+This naming model is derived from the naming model of link relation types established by [RFC 8288 (Web Linking)](https://tools.ietf.org/html/rfc8288).

 The registered label types that can be used for value labels can be found in the [API label type registry](https://github.com/API-Labels/label-registry).